Global Wellbeing Indicators

 The five Nordic nations of Denmark, Norway, Iceland, Finland, and Sweden are often referenced when talking about wellbeing and how nations look after their citizens.
 Here we look at how this is reflected in the data, and what differentiates the Nordic nations from others.

-Only Switzerland (ranked 4t in 2020) and New Zealand (ranked 6th in 2020) were able to split the Nordic packs at the top.
+Only Switzerland (ranked 4th) and New Zealand (ranked 6th) were able to split the Scandinavian pack.

-The biggest differences are in Strength, Stability and Legitimacy of Stage, Corruption and Individual Freedom
+The biggest differences are in Strength and Stability of the State, Individual Freedom and lack of Corruption.

-It is also notable that 3 of the 4 indicators at Level 4 which relate to freedom show a big difference to the G20.
+It is notable that all 4 of the indicators at Level 4, which relate to freedom, are much higher in the Nordic nations than in G20.

 In 2016, the USA had a GWI score of 530 (ranking 22nd globally), by 2020, the GWI had dropped to 511 (ranking 26th globally).